SustainSB/sustainsb.github.io/README.md

 ## Technology

-The open-source approach demonstrated here is interoperable with other technologies such as [ESRI](http://www.esri.com/) commercial software (desktop, server and web services).
+The open-source approach demonstrated here is interoperable with other technologies such as [ESRI](http://www.esri.com/) commercial software (desktop, server and web services) that SustainSB technology lead Mike Wald of [Oniracom](https://oniracom.com) is exploring.

 For more on the specific stack of open-source software ([R](https://www.r-project.org/about.html) programming language, [RStudio](https://www.rstudio.com/products/rstudio/) integrated development environment, [Git](https://git-scm.com/) versioning program, and [GitHub](https://github.com/) collaborative development portal), please see the [OHI Manual](http://ohi-science.org/manual/#appendix-1-toolbox-software):

   ![](images/ohi-manual-tools.png)